-As agriculture remains a key element to foster economic growth in Colombia, its government has found trade facilitation to be a useful approach to enhance Colombia's agricultural trade.
-The GOC has made various efforts to boost agricultural exports, which are limited to a handful number of products such as cut flowers, bananas, and coffee.
+The GOC has made various efforts to boost agricultural exports, which are limited to a handful of products such as cut flowers, bananas, and coffee.
 The Petro administration, which began on August 7, 2022, has repeatedly stressed the importance of creating a productive agricultural economy in order to achieve Colombia's food self-sufficiency.

-Under the previous administration, an interagency working group, chaired by the Ministry of Trade, Industry and Tourism, addressed Colombia's commitments under the TFA.
+A working group, chaired by the Ministry of Trade, Industry and Tourism, addressed Colombia's commitments under the TFA.
 The other members include: